Family Treatment Court phases

 Phase 2 Tasks

-Recovery Support: Your Recovery Coach continues to be an important part of your recovery in Phase 2.
+• Recovery Support: Your Recovery Coach continues to be an important part of your recovery.
 Stay in regular communication with them and attend all groups that they lead.
-Find a recovery support group sponsor or mentor you trust and connect with.
+Find a community group, sponsor, or mentor who will support your recovery.
 They will play an important role in supporting your recovery now and in the future.

-Safety Planning: Safety plans keep you and your loved ones safe in tough situations.
+• Safety Planning: Safety plans keep you and your loved ones safe in tough situations.
 A safety plan is a guide that helps you handle difficult moments or times when you might feel overwhelmed.
 It includes steps you can take to keep safe and cope with challenging situations.
 During this phase you will begin working on a safety plan for you and your family.
-Your therapist and Recovery Coach can help you.
+Your treatment provider or Recovery Coach can help you.

 Phase 2 Personal Statement

 As part of moving to the next Phase, you will present a personal statement in court.
 There are many ways this can be done.
-Your Recovery Coach will help you do this in a way that works for you.
+The FTC team will help you do this in a way that works for you.

 The goal of the Phase 2 personal statement is to help you understand how taking care of your mind and body has helped your recovery and how it will affect how you parent.
 The Judge will give you the specific question when the team recommends that you are ready to move to the next phase.